StarKRE22/Atomic/Docs/Elements/Actions/InlineAction.md

 They implement the corresponding [IAction](IAction.md) interfaces and allow invoking actions directly, optionally with parameters.
 They also support implicit conversion from the underlying `Action` delegates and, if using Odin Inspector, inline display and buttons.

-> [!NOTE]
-> `InlineAction` is ideal for creating actions for specific game objects using **lambda expressions**, making it easy to define custom behavior inline for events, commands, or reactive systems.
 ---

 ## 🧩 InlineAction